agsb/u2forth.asm/README.md

  # Virtual CPU and uC

- A really virtual implementation of a forth CPU implies in NO generic or specific opcodes of any real CPU into dictionary.
+ A really virtual implementation of a forth CPU implies in NO specific opcodes of any real CPU into dictionary.

  No assembler instructions, nor calls, nor jumps, nor returns, not at all.

- The forth virtual cpu does opcodes defined by one byte, and executes the code from a indexed table of rotines defined in real assembler for a family of real microprocessors.
+ The forth virtual cpu does opcodes defined by one byte, and executes the code from a indexed table of rotines defined in real assembler (ISA) for a family of real microprocessors.
 This may be a bit slow than specific optmized code, but is really portable as just the primitives must be coded in real assembler and all is done, because dicionary is immutable.

 # Dictionary